yuying16yy/DataEngineerTakeHomeChallenge/README.md

 3. process the column `widget_list` by
     1. flattening the list items i.e. each item in the list is put into its own row
     2. extracting the values in the JSON elements into their own columns called `widget_name` and `widget_amount`
-4. remove duplicates over the columns `id` and `createdAt`
-5. anonymize the column `email` and output the anonymized version in a new column `email_anon`.
+4. anonymize the column `email` and output the anonymized version in a new column `email_anon`.
 This column `email_anon` should have the following properties.
     1. machine learning training and inference can be done on the anonyized values
     2. given an anonymized value the original value can be recovered
-6. create a new table that is an inverted index that gives, for each country in `location,` which `id`s are located in that country
+5. create a new table that is an inverted index that gives, for each country in `location,` which `id`s are located in that country
-7. write the processed tables/data into separate `JSON` file(s)
+6. write the processed tables/data into separate `parquet` file(s).
+Exactly how the files/tables are organized is not as important as having all the data present.

 Your code will be evaluated for correctness, scalability and maintainability.